mikenguyen13/data_analysis/_book/32-biases.md

 3.  **Publish All Results**: Journals and researchers should make an effort to publish negative or null results.
 Some journals, known as "null result journals", specialize in this.

-4.  **Funnel Plots and Egger\'s Test**: In meta-analyses, these are methods to visually and statistically detect publication bias.
+4.  **Funnel Plots and Egger's Test**: In meta-analyses, these are methods to visually and statistically detect publication bias.

 5.  **Use of Preprints**: Promote the use of preprint servers where researchers can upload studies before they're peer-reviewed, ensuring that results are available regardless of eventual publication status.

+6.  **p-curve analysis**: addresses publication bias and p-hacking by analyzing the distribution of p-values below 0.05 in research studies.
+It posits that a right-skewed distribution of these p-values indicates a true effect, whereas a left-skewed distribution suggests p-hacking and no true underlying effect.
+The method includes a "half-curve" test to counteract extensive p-hacking [@simonsohn2014p, @simonsohn2014pa, @simonsohn2015better].